plblum/jivs/README.md

   }
 ]
 ```
 The ValueHost Ids are also used to help a Condition retrieve a value from a ValueHost.
-Suppose that we use the ValuesNotEqualCondition on FirstName to compare to LastName.
+Suppose that we use the NotEqualToCondition on FirstName to compare to LastName.
 You have to supply the ValueHostId for the LastName field to the condition.
 ```ts
 {
   Id: 'FirstName',